 There are many species of filarial worms, but only a few infect people.
 Species that infect people may reside in

 Tissues under the skin (subcutaneous tissues) or in the eye: African eye worm (Loa loa), which causes loiasis Loiasis Loiasis is infection of tissues under the skin or under the clear outer membrane that covers the eye (conjunctiva) with the roundworm Loa loa.
-Itchy swellings may appear, mainly on the arms... read more , or Onchocerca volvulus, which causes river blindness (onchocerciasis Onchocerciasis Onchocerciasis is infection with the roundworm Onchocerca volvulus.
+Itchy swellings may appear, mainly on the... read more , or Onchocerca volvulus, which causes river blindness (onchocerciasis Onchocerciasis Onchocerciasis is infection with the roundworm Onchocerca volvulus.
 It causes itching, a rash, sometimes with scarring, as well as eye symptoms that may lead to blindness.
-The infection is spread... read more )
+The infection... read more )

 Lymph tissues: Wuchereria bancrofti, Brugia malayi, or Brugia timori, which cause lymphatic filariasis Lymphatic Filariasis Lymphatic filariasis is infection of the lymphatic system caused by one of three species of roundworms.
 People have a fever, swollen lymph nodes, pain in the limbs and groin, and, if the infection... read more

 Most filarial infections occur in tropical and subtropical areas.